SpockBotMC/SpockBot/legal.md

 BarneyMC
 ========

-We use slightly modified versions of large parts of Barney Gale's implementation of the MC Protocol, which can be found here: https://github.com/barneygale/barneymc

-Large parts of spock/mcp/mcpacket.py, spock/mcp/mcdata.py, and spock/mcp/mcpacket_extensions.py are verbatim copies of his work simply updated to work with the current protocol
+The Minecraft protocol implementation found in spock/mcp is largely modeled after Barney Gale's implementation from barneymc and retains many of its naming conventions.
+However, much of the code has been rewritten following the massive Minecraft 1.7 networking update.
+Barney's original implementation can be found here: https://github.com/barneygale/barneymc